veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/button-toggle.md

 When the page is loaded "class = toggle" attribute will assign the class name as toggle, which can be used to point to a class in a style sheet.
 The "buttonname = on/off" attribute is the name given to the button that is displayed when the page is loaded.

 ## Associated Attributes
-- **style:** Used to specify the inline style.
+- **Style**: It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background:orange;height:200px;).

-- **class:** Specifies one or more classnames for an element.
-The class attribute is mostly used to point to a class in a style sheet.
+- **Class**: "Class" attribute is used to point to a class in a style sheet.
+A class contains one or more style statements.
+Classes are created inside the "Style" tab which is opened by selecting the "Style" side menu.
+The "Class" attribute accepts space seperated class names (eg. class1 class2) which are defined in the "Style" tab as shown below.
+    ```css
+    .class1 {
+        border-radius:10px;
+        flex-basis:10%;
+        height:100px;
+    }
+    .class2 {
+        border-radius:10px;
+        flex-basis:10%;
+        height:100px;
+    }

+    ```
 - **Value:** MatButtonToggleGroup reads this to assign its own value.
 - **Buttonname:** Specifies the button name.
 - **Name:** Name attribute for the underlying input element.